Common Cycling Injuries and How to Prevent Them: A Complete Guide

 HINT: lowering the nose of the saddle does not always relieve discomfort, and often makes it worse!

 The saddle width and shape characteristics are also important to consider.
 For example, a saddle that is too narrow will increase perineal pressure on the perineum, and will likely lead to excessive pelvic movement while pedaling.
-Also, a saddle designed with a high point along the centre of the saddle (
+Also, a saddle designed with a high point along the centre of the saddle (Don’t ask me why they still make them like this!) will once again contribute to pressure in all the wrong anatomical areas.

 I often recommend a saddle that is relatively flat on the top (no central high point), with a sufficient cut-out that is surrounded by soft edges.
 In my practice, I always have a few NinetyK Line of saddles on hand to try, as they are designed and distributed by actual bike fitters.